 President, CEO & Founder, Ro-Bois-Tic

-Larouche’s innovative approach to manufacturing led to North America’s first lights-out woodworking plant.
+Larouche’s innovative approach to manufacturing led to North America’s first lights-out woodworking plant, utilizing robotic technology to provide OEM components to cabinet firms.

 Bill LePage (2009)